mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/02_ownership/index.md

 }

 fn main() {
-  // note that the book has to be marked as mutable in the first place let mut book = String::from("Merry lived in a big old house.
+  // Note that the book has to be marked as mutable in the first place. let mut book = String::from("Merry lived in a big old house.
 The end.");

-  sign_book(&mut book); // it's always clear when a parameter might get modified
+  sign_book(&mut book); // It's always clear when a parameter might get modified.

-  println!("{}", book); // book is now signed
+  println!("{}", book); // Book is now signed.
 }
 ```